 And then I thought about my contacts.
 I put them in my eyes every morning.
 Actually put these things on my eyeball.
 And all I know is that from my experiences, they work.
 From the very first moment that I was given glasses and contacts, I could see more clearly and realized how much I wasn’t seeing without.
 The optometrist gave me the glasses, I put them on, and it was a whole new world for me.
 And then I thought.
 I put trust every single day into these objects that I put on my face or into my eyes that I truly don’t know exactly how they work, but that I have full trust that they are going to work.

 And then I asked myself….do I have that kind of trust in God?
 My answer was no, no I don’t.
 I have way more doubt, fear, and anxiety about God’s plan for me than I do about an object I don’t even know how they fully work!
 But I do feel confident that I do know how God’s plans work.

 Then it got me really thinking of ‘what can I do differently to put my full trust in God and His plan for me.’
 Then I realized I trust my glasses because they work, my view of the world is clearer with them.
 Then I began to reflect on a time that I was able to see things more clearly for God’s plan for me.
 It brought me back to God’s plan for me to become a parent.

 When my husband and I struggled with infertility, it was very dark and very, very hard to see clearly.
 We didn’t see much more than what was in front of us, which was heartache, pain, and suffering; and the fear of never becoming a parent.
 The scariest place I had been.

 May 12, 2015.
-We got the phone call we had been waiting for; we were matched with an expectant parent.
+We got the phone call we had been waiting for – we were matched with an expectant parent.

-A few days after the excitement began to calm down and we shared with a family and friends, I decided to go back to my Woman’s Devotional “out of curiosity” [Let’s be honest here, this was a nudge from the Lord] and read May 12th’s devotion.
+A few days after the excitement began to calm down and we shared with our family and friends, I decided to go back to my Woman’s Devotional “out of curiosity” [Let’s be honest here, this was a nudge from the Lord] and read May 12th’s devotion.